Can we really trust the Michelin guide?

 Some background info: The Michelin guide was first published in France in 1900, which was when horse carriages were still the primary form of transport.
 Yes, it was that long ago.
 Despite its history, the guide by tire company Michelin only ventured out of Europe in 2005 with its New York edition.
 In Asia, Tokyo got its first edition in 2007, and Hong Kong and Macau in 2009.

 Even though we are glad it has finally travelled to Singapore this year, we can’t help but notice some very disturbing issues with the judging process of our first Michelin guide.

 A quick look at Michelin Guide Singapore’s website shows their partnerships with several companies here, including Resorts World Sentosa (RWS) and Singapore Tourism Board (STB).

 The problem becomes prominent when it was announced that 4 restaurants in the list of 29 (that’s more than 10 per cent) are found in RWS.
 While we have no doubt that these restaurants serve extraordinary meals, it still makes us wonder if the guide’s partnership with RWS has any influence on the list.

 Aside from RWS, they also have 14 other partnerships with companies like Evian and Tiger beer.
 Here comes the incredulous part: they’ve got partner titles like “Official Water Partner” and “Official Champagne Partner”.
 What does that even mean?
-It makes you wonder if two similar restaurants were on in contention for a star, would a restaurant serving beverages from their partners have an edge?
+It makes you wonder if two similar restaurants were vying for a star, would a restaurant serving beverages from their partners have an edge?

 The partnership with STB may seem innocuous, but it sets off the question of how much STB benefits from it.
 A longer list of starred restaurants would make Singapore seem like a foodie’s ideal destination and give our tourism sector a boost.
 Similarly, the more money tourists spend here on food, the happier STB would probably be.
 A meal at some restaurants on the list can set you back by a few hundred.